Here is a break down of the five month program:

 Each year we pray that we have successfully fulfilled our mission when our students graduate and become alumni who serve the Lord faithfully on mission fields or in their local churches.
 SMBS staff would like to continue to serve you, learn from you and minister to your needs as you continue to grow in the Lord.
 For this reason, we are committed to staying connected by providing resources that can strengthen our relationships.

 There was a time when your lives changed more than you could even imagine.
 A time when you first met, you learned, you prayed, you sang, you became friends, you graduated, and you went on missions!
-Each one of you has taken a different path over the past 13 years.
-Please plan ahead to join us for our next reunion that will take place June 7, 2020 @ 7pm!
+Please plan ahead to join us for our next reunion that will take place 2024!

 You don’t want to miss out on the special weekend filled with many opportunities to reconnect with your classmates, administration, and friends!